Legislative Council polls: Nomination papers of two SP candidates rejected | Politics

 The nomination papers of Udayvir Singh and Rakesh Yadav besides that of an independent were rejected during the scrutiny, officials said.

-The papers of the three were having certain shortcomings and Returning Officer Ankit Kumar Agarwal has rejected them, officials said.
+The papers of the three were having certain shortcomings and Returning Officer Ankit Kumar Agarwal has dismissed them, they said.

-Udayvir Singh and Rakesh Yadav were fielded by the SP from Mathura-Etah-Mainpuri local authorities constituencies.

-The cancellation of their papers will pave the way for the victory of BJP candidates.
+An SP party delegation submitted a memorandum to the Chief Electoral Officer of Uttar Pradesh in Lucknow, alleging ''conspiracy'' in annulling the nomination papers of the candidates from Mathura-Eta-Mainpuri Local Authority Constituency neighbouring Akhilesh Yadav's native Etawah district.
+The rejection of the nomination papers will pave the way for the victory of BJP candidates.

-BJP's Ashish Yadav and Omprakash Singh are all set to win unopposed but an official announcement of this will be made on March 24 after the completion of the process.
+BJP's Ashish Yadav and Omprakash Singh are all set to win unopposed but an official announcement will be made on March 24 after the completion of the process.

-Meanwhile, Samajwadi Party president Akhilesh Yadav in a tweet shared a video, in which SP candidates are seen ''being stopped'' from entering the collectorate compound in Etah in the presence of police, with abuses being heard in the background.

-''Expecting to protect democracy under the BJP rule ....is like finding stars in the daytime.
-This is a very condemnable form of muscle power, either the nomination forms will not be allowed to be filed or the election or results will be affected.
-Fear of defeat crushes public opinion,'' Akhilesh said in the tweet.

 After the high-octane state Assembly polls, the BJP and the Samajwadi Party are once again locked in a keen contest for 36 seats of the state Legislative Council scheduled for April 9.